Bignall History, Family Crest & Coats of Arms

 The surname Bignall was first found in Somerset and Warwickshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

-Important Dates for the Bignall family
+Early History of the Bignall family

 This web page shows only a small excerpt of our Bignall research.
 Another 100 words (7 lines of text) covering the years 1948, 1611, 1660, 1695, 1723, 1349, 1310 and 1318 are included under the topic Early Bignall History in all our PDF Extended History products and printed products wherever possible.